Don Broco drop new single Fingernails, announce arena shows with Papa Roach and Dance Gavin Dance

 Last Resort quickly became a genuine phenomenon, topping the Billboard Modern Rock Chart in the U.S. and peaking at Number Three in the UK.
 Propelled by an iconic video that enjoyed daily rotation on MTV, it saw them headline arenas in the States, the UK and Japan, and light up the main stage at Ozzfest and Rock In Rio.
 Soon after, the singles Broken Home and Between Angels And Insects helped earn the band a GRAMMY nomination for Best New Band in 2001.

 “We partied our asses off for a couple of years,” smiles Jacoby.
 “I had no idea how to handle success.
 We went from travelling in a van, punk rock-style to jumping on jets, riding in limousines, hanging with Playboy models and doing all that nutty rock star shit.
 Looking back it was all a blur, but for a while it felt like we were at the centre of the universe at the greatest party on earth.”

-As with all good parties, the inevitable hangover that followed was a bitch.
+As with all good parties, there was an inevitable hangover that followed.
 But Papa Roach put their hands to work, releasing Lovehatetragedy on June 18, 2002.
-Though it went on to become a fan favourite and sell over a million copies worldwide, the numbers didn’t come close to matching their breakthrough and it was regarded as a slump, both critically and commercially.
+Though it went on to become a fan-favourite and sell over a million copies worldwide, the numbers didn’t come close to matching their breakthrough and it was regarded as a slump, both critically and commercially.

 Papa Roach had been together almost 10 years, through the highest highs and crushing lows.
 Jacoby’s alcoholism was becoming an everyday struggle and his oldest friend in the band, Dave, was also dealing with an unspecified addiction, too.